The Ultimate Guide To Joining A Startup

 Should I join a startup?

-If you’re optimizing for work-life balance, top levels of base salary, or social status – early stage startups probably aren’t for you.
-They give early team members the opposite of these things.
+Not if you’re optimizing for work-life balance, top levels of base salary, or social status.

-Plus, critics of startups say that joining a startup is risky and foolish – because most fail and you could make more money at an established company like Google.
+Plus, critics say that joining a startup is risky and foolish.
+Most startups fail, and you could make more money at an established company like Google.

-What the critics are missing is that not all startups are created equal.
+Here's what the critics are missing: not all startups are created equal.

-Startups are a high risk, high reward game.
-They’re the Olympics of business, where the best of the best (in business) go to compete because it’s the hardest challenge.
+The startup world is the Olympics of business.
+The best of the best go there to compete because it’s the hardest challenge.

-All olympians make serious sacrifices, yet most never make it.
-But those that do make it make millions, build a reputation, and become world class at what they do.
+All Olympians make serious sacrifices.
+Most never break through.
+But the outliers make millions, build a reputation, and become world class.

-The key is in joining the right startup.
+The key is to join the right startup.

 Because, in the case that the startup you join early does succeed, it can: